Skip to main content

 Creates one or more services in an existing project from a YAML definition.

-zcli project service-import <importYamlPath> [flags]
+zcli project service-import importYamlPath [flags]

 Flags:

-scope project
+project scope

-zcli scope reset
+zcli project scope [project-id] [flags]

 Service Operations